ConnectedLib/connectedlib10/modules/partnerships/section-2-3.md

 	<p class="box-title">Activity: Your Library's Partners</p>
 <p>What community organizations, businesses, groups, or people does your youth services department partner with already?
 Who has partnered with your department in the past?
 List the partnerships on the worksheet provided, indicating the level of partnership for each.
 Then provide a short description of each partnership, making sure to include (1) what the library contributed to the partnership and (2) what the partner contributed.</p>

-<p>Insert link to worksheet</p>
+<p><a href="docs/Partnerships_2A.docx">Download Worksheet (DOCX)</a></p>
 </div>

 <hr/>

-<a name="fn1" href="#1">[1]</a> McCarthy, Catherine, and Brad Herring. “[Museum & Community Partnerships: Collaboration Guide for Museums Working with Community Youth-Serving Organizations](http://www.nisenet.org/sites/default/files/NISE%20Network%20Collaboration%20Guide%2011-20-2015%20FINAL.pdf).”
-NISE Network, 2015. .
+<a name="fn1" href="#1">1</a>: [_Museum & Community Partnerships: Collaboration Guide for Museums Working with Community Youth-Serving Organizations_](http://www.nisenet.org/sites/default/files/NISE%20Network%20Collaboration%20Guide%2011-20-2015%20FINAL.pdf).
+By Catherine McCarthy and Brad Herring.
+NISE Network, 2015.

-<a name="fn2" href="#2">[2]</a> Braun, Linda W., Maureen L. Hartman, Sandra Hughes-Hassell, Kafi Kumasi, and Beth Yoke. “[The Future of Library Services for and with Teens: A Call to Action](http://www.ala.org/yaforum/future-library-services-and-teens-project-report).”
-Chicago, IL: YALSA, 2014, 13.
+<a href="#2" name="fn2">2</a>: _The Future of Library Services for and with Teens: A Call to Action_, p13.
+By Linda W. Braun, Maureen L. Hartman, Sandra Hughes-Hassell, Kafi Kumasi, and Beth Yoke.
+YALSA, 2014.

-<a name="fn3" href="#3">[3]</a>: Strock, Adrienne L. “Reaching beyond Library Walls: Strengthening Services and Opportunities through Partnerships and Collaborations.”
-Young Adult Library Services, 2014. https://www.questia.com/library/journal/1G1-389260588/reaching-beyond-library-walls-strengthening-services.
+<a name="fn3" href="#3">3</a>: “[Reaching beyond Library Walls: Strengthening Services and Opportunities through Partnerships and Collaborations](https://www.questia.com/library/journal/1G1-389260588/reaching-beyond-library-walls-strengthening-services).”
+By Adrienne L. Strock.
+Young Adult Library Services, 2014.

-<a name="fn4" href="#4">[4]</a>: Kania, John, and Mark Kramer.
-“Collective Impact.”
+<a name="fn4" href="#4">4</a>: “Collective Impact.”
+By John Kania and Mark Kramer.
 Stanford Social Innovation Review 2011, Winter (2011): 36–41.

-<a name="fn5" href="#5">[5]</a> KnowledgeWorks Foundation. “[Strive Partnership](http://www.strivepartnership.org/).”
-Strive Partnership, 2017.

-<a name="fn6" href="#6">[6]</a> McCarthy, Catherine, and Brad Herring. “[Museum & Community Partnerships: Collaboration Guide for Museums Working with Community Youth-Serving Organizations](http://www.nisenet.org/sites/default/files/NISE%20Network%20Collaboration%20Guide%2011-20-2015%20FINAL.pdf).”
-NISE Network, 2015.
+<a name="fn5" href="#5">5</a>: [Strive Partnership](http://www.strivepartnership.org/).